 - Focus on Fragrance: Interview with Abby Wallach of ScentInvent - October 30, 2018

-- STRAPPED in Brooklyn New York – An Interview By Batsheva Weinstein - September 14, 2018
+- LA’s STRAPPED Comes to Brooklyn – An Interview By Batsheva Weinstein - September 14, 2018

 - Aranyani Uses Nature & Art to Empower Youth In New Handbag Collection - August 8, 2018